 - If you run a knife around the edge after the bake time, it might help keep it from cracking.
 I forgot, but it only cracked a little.
 (Legend says the crack is essential because that's where all the calories flow out.)

 We ate grilled lemon chicken, quinoa tuna salad, OK baked beans, pepperjack mashed cauliflower and finished it all with the piece de resistance, g-f white chocolate cheesecake.
-The family brought bacon-wrapped, cream cheese stuffed jalapeno peppers and we feasted.
+The family brought bacon-wrapped, cream cheese stuffed jalapeno peppers and OK caviar and we feasted.

 Delicious all, and I'll be days finishing the leftovers!